paketo-buildpacks/rfcs/text/stacks/0000-node-on-tiny.md

 ## Unresolved Questions and Bikeshedding

 - Is it worth to influence other users of the stack?
-- Currently the `npm start` buildpack requires a `bash`, so any Node.js application using a start script would fail, but this might be changed in `npm start`
+- Currently the `npm start` buildpack requires a `bash`, so any Node.js application using a start script would fail, but this can be changed in `npm start`